Nils Oliveto: Acting / Filmmaking

 In 2017, Nils premiered Objects in Mirror are Closer than they Appear at Cinema Imperial in Montreal.
 It tells the story of a man attempts to free himself from a fragile emotional state after being dumped at the altar by his fiancée on his wedding day.
 Inspired by the long takes of legendary European director Chantal Akerman as well as the tatami shot of Japanese master Yasujiro Ozu, Oliveto's minimalist experimental contemplative cinema style seeks to explore the human emotion on an alienated character through unorthodox cinematic means.

 Nils Oliveto presented his first documentary feature in Montreal in September 2018.
 Icelander tells the story of a son looking for his father 20 years after his unexplained disappearance.
 It won 2nd prize in the Documentary of the World competition at the Montreal World Film Festival (FFM) and won Best Screenplay / Best Autobiography at the 2020 Los Angeles Documentary (DOC LA) Film festival.

 Filmed on location in Montreal, Confessionem was presented as a World Premiere at the legendary TCL Chinese Theater in March 2022.
 Produced, written, and directed by Nils.
 It is one of the lengthiest principal photography in independent cinema with a decade long shoot from 2009 to 2019.
 Confessionem is the story of a man with a dark past who decides to confess his last ten years of crimes at church.
 The film offers an oneiric moviemaking experience by transposing a surreal plot into an aesthetically distinctive cinema style.
 Confessionem won Best International feature at the Golden State Film Festival in Los Angeles and Best Editing at the Silver State Film Festival in Las Vegas.

 TV/Radio broadcasting

 Nils Oliveto joined CBC Radio-Canada Sport in 2017 as an Olympic sports analyst in track & field and winter sliding events (bobsleigh, luge, skeleton).
-He covered the 2017 World Bobsleigh Championships (Königssee, Germany), the 2017-2019-2022-2023 World Championships of Athletics (London, Doha, Eugene, Budapest), the 2018-2022 Olympic Winter Games (Pyeongchang, Korea / Beijing, China), the 2020-2024 Olympic and Paralympic Summer Games (Tokyo, Japan / Paris, France).
+He covered the 2017 World Bobsleigh Championships (Königssee, Germany), the 2017-2019-2022-2023 World Championships of Athletics (London, Doha, Eugene, Budapest), the 2018-2026 Olympic Winter Games (Pyeongchang, Korea / Beijing, China / Milano-Cortina 2026), the 2020-2024 Olympic and Paralympic Summer Games (Tokyo, Japan / Paris, France).